 “Man is a make-believe animal,” wrote William Hazlitt.
 “He is never so truly himself as when he is acting a part.”

 This morning it was a kindly neighbor telling me part of her roof has collapsed under the weight of the snow.
 What should she do?
 I told her to call her insurance company, there are nice people there who can tell her what to do.
-Hardly original, but just standing with her awhile and extending a little neighborly compassion lifted me up out of my own story.
+Hardly original, and such a small help, but still maybe a little helpful.
+I stood with her awhile and extending a little neighborly compassion lifted me up out of my own story.
 It reminded me that we can change our story or our role within it.
 We can learn to cultivate the “thin places,” those times when the dream isn’t so thick.
 At those moments, I believe we may begin to move from scripted character to co-author of our lives.
 At those moments, we may begin to learn how freeing it can be to act a part, to play a role.

 “In order to be, we have to “play a role,” writes Madame de Salzmann.
 We need to find a way to reconcile our aspirations to awaken to the higher, to Truth, with our natural desire to express ourselves, act out all our various perfectly good and natural strivings and intentions in life.
 How can we do this?
 We must strive to be present, taught Madame de Salzman, Buddha, God himself.
 “To be present requires dividing the attention,” writes de Salzmann.
 “Three-quarters must be kept inside and only one-quarter allowed to support the movement toward manifestation.”
 By keeping the attention inside, I believe she means being mindfully aware of the body, feelings, thoughts moment by moment.
 By one-quarter of the attention supporting “the movement towards manifestation,” I believe she means living consciously.
 She means being with desires as they arise, neither repressing them or getting lost in them: “At one moment, for example, I may experience a wish to indulge a pleasure like smoking or eating.
 Either I immediately give in to the idea and have no contact with the desire, or I refuse and create conflict, again without contact because I have dismissed the desire.
 And everything that arises in me proceeds like this.
 The desire is life is life itself in me, extraordinarily beautiful, but because I do not know it and do not understand it, I experience frustration, a certain pain, in giving in or in repressing it.
 So, the struggle is to live with the desire, not refusing it or losing myself in it, until the mechanism of the thinking no longer has an action on me, and the attention is free.”